couchbase/query/docs/n1ql-preview-model.md

 As discussed, N1NF provides natural modeling of object structure and avoids artificial decompositions, joins, and referential integrity.
-In our shopping cart example, this means embedding address and line items in the *Customer* and *Shopping\_Cart* tables, respectively.
+In our shopping cart example, this means embedding addresses and line items in the *Customer* and *Shopping\_Cart* tables, respectively.

 1NF does incur the costs of artificial decomposition, joins, and referential integrity, but it offers at least one benefit.
 It allows